peroper/GlobalForester-API/README.md

 #### Flags

-- -t or --team, the name of the Team you want to get Projects from
+- -t or --team, the name of the Team you want to get Projects from.
-- -f or --file, use if you want the results to be saved to a file in the _/teams_ subfolder
+- -f or --file, use if you want the results to be saved to a file in the _/teams_ subfolder.

 ### get_observation

 Downloads an Observation as a shapefile in the _/shapefiles_ subfolder.
 A shapefile is actually multiple files with the same name but different file endings.
 The script creates the following files:

-- .dbf, contains the Observation data (such as comments)
+- .dbf, contains the Observation data (such as comments).
-- .shp - contains the Observation geometry
+- .shp - contains the Observation geometry.
-- .prj - contains the reference with which to read the geometry coordinates
+- .prj - contains the reference with which to read the geometry coordinates.
-- .shx - a register making reading the other files quicker
+- .shx - a register making reading the other files quicker.

 If the Observation contains images they will be placed as jpeg files in a subfolder with the same name as the Observation.

 #### Flags

-- -p or --project, the ID of the Project that contains the Observation
+- -p or --project, the ID of the Project that contains the Observation.
-- -n or --name, the name of the Observation
+- -n or --name, the name of the Observation.

 ### post_observation